AutoScout24/plugin-dotcms-oauth/README.md

 In order to make the plugin work correctly, you need to configure the Auth0 API key and secret:
 * In the Admin UI, got to Content Types -> Content Type
 * Open the host content type
-* Add two text fields "auth0ApiKey" and "auth0ApiSecret" (both required)
+* Add two text fields "auth0ApiKey" and "auth0ApiSecret" and a select field "auth0LoginAsAdminOnly"
 * Open default site in System -> Sites
 * Configure the Auth0 connection correctly